13 February 2019. There’s no way Rodney missed out on any money because of Eden Park.

 These grants are not available for solving roading issues but are available to charitable organisations and volunteer groups, including many in Rodney.

 Secondly, the Chair of the BNZ bank and trustee told all the Councillors that he had refused Eden Park to accept any further loan offer by Auckland Council.
-So talk of a loan was never an option anyway.
-He said the charitable trust was already being forced to carry a massive debt due to Auckland’s Councils reneging on it in 2011 and they were not to go into further debt as they wouldn’t be able to serve any loan extension and could bankrupt.
+So talk of a loan was never an option.
+He said the charitable trust was already being forced to carry a massive debt due to Auckland’s Councils reneging on it in 2011 and they were not to go into further debt as they wouldn’t be able to serve a loan extension and could bankrupt.

 Way back in May 2018 the Auckland Council had already voted to give Eden Park a grant!
 The majority of Councillors refused to back Goff welshing-on this decision as it would have meant reneging on Eden Park for a second time.

-For the Mayor to come out and say he was protecting ratepayers by wanting a loan was nothing more than a headline grabbing.
+For the Mayor to come out and say he was protecting ratepayers by wanting a loan was nothing more than grandstanding for a headline.
+Gobsmaking.

 Getting Eden Park over its credit crunch so it can get on with business and survive so it can pay off its $40 million debt (plus interest) to ratepayers is more important for ratepayers than Goff’s self-seeking stadium agenda.